AntarCreates/LearnPCL-w-Me/README.md

 Notebook: cave_pcl_segmentation.ipynb

-In this notebook we take the .xyz file derived from an octomap of a segment of the V-shape cave [ I took one arm of the V ] in depth[Z-axis]-based segmentation to this, to a more generalistic and desired segmentation via RANSAC and Eucldean clustering.
+In this notebook we take the .xyz file derived from an octomap of a segment of the V-shape cave [ I took one arm of the V ] in depth[Z-axis]-based segmentation to a more generalistic and desired segmentation via RANSAC and Eucldean clustering.

 ![pcl](https://user-images.githubusercontent.com/81281780/211139604-18d4307f-df7e-4dd3-a72c-ecabf9dd9379.gif)